-The German wine grower Dr. Georg Zimmermann (1907-1993) was born the son of a winemaker in Rheinhessen.
-He studied agriculture and obtained his doctorate in 1934 with a thesis on "A contribution to the exact experimentation in viticulture".
-At the Kaiser Wilhelm Institute he received Erwin Baur
+The German winegrower Dr. Georg Zimmermann (1907-1993) was born the son of a winemaker in Rheinhessen.
+He studied agriculture and did his doctorate in 1934 with a thesis on "A contribution to the exact experimentation in viticulture".
+At the Kaiser Wilhelm Institute, he received from Dr. Erwin Baur

-(1875-1933) a first insight into the breeding research.
-In his dissertation he was later friends with him Georg Shy
+(1875-1933) a first insight into breeding research.
+In his dissertation, he was later made friends by Georg Shy

-(1879-1949) in the grapevine breeding establishment Alzey.
-After his death he was appointed in 1950 to head the Alzeyer vine breeding.
-He passed on the aptitude tests of the many varieties created by Scheu and submitted their approval to the Bundessortenamt.
-His work also focused on the quantity-quality relationship and behavioral research.
-Zimmermann defined as the goal of vine breeding that can be dispensed with the winemaking on water and sugar.
-In the 1960s, he pleaded for the acquisition of the French appellation scheme.
-Zimmermann gave numerous lectures and wrote many publications on the topics viticulture, vine growing and cellar management.
+(1879-1949) in the Alzey Vine Breeding Institute.
+After his death, he was appointed head of Alzey grape breeding in 1950.
+He continued the suitability tests for the varieties created by Scheu and submitted their approval to the Federal Plant Variety Office.
+The focus of his work also included the quantity-quality ratio and behavioral research.
+Zimmermann defined the goal of vine breeding that water and sugar could be dispensed with in winemaking.
+In the 1960s, he advocated the adoption of the French appeals regime.
+Zimmermann gave numerous lectures and wrote many publications on the subjects of viticulture, vine-growing and cellar management.